-Irish women travel #HomeToVote on abortion
+Why we’re travelling #HomeToVote on abortion

 She describes herself as a feminist, but believes the rights of the unborn should be considered too.

-Having previously voted for marriage equality, she wants people to recognise that the issues are different, and No voters are not simply voting according to strict religious beliefs.
+Having previously voted for marriage equality, she wants people to recognise that the issues are different, and that No voters were not simply voting according to strict religious beliefs.

-"I would never judge or get angry at a woman who went abroad, I just wish there was better support here," Sarah says.
+"I would never judge or get angry at a woman who went abroad, I just wish there was better support here," Sarah said.

-Sarah encourages people to read the legislation itself rather than each side's propaganda, in order to come to an independent conclusion.

-Unlike in other countries, most eligible voters outside Ireland have to physically travel back to cast their ballot.
+Unlike in other countries, most eligible voters outside Ireland had to physically travel back to cast their ballot.

-Only those who have lived away for less than 18 months are legally entitled to take part in the referendum.
+Only those who have lived away for less than 18 months were legally entitled to take part in the referendum.

-Because of that rule, Oxford University lecturer Jennifer Cassidy is ineligible to vote - she believes that Ireland should relax its strict regulations.
+Because of that rule, Oxford University lecturer Jennifer Cassidy was ineligible to vote - but campaigned for repeal.
+Those ineligible used the #BeMyYes hashtag to encourage support for Yes.

-Hers is one of several UK institutions whose student unions are offering to help subsidise travel.

-"I understand it to an extent - Ireland has a huge global community and policing that would be difficult," she says.
+"I understand it to an extent - Ireland has a huge global community and policing that would be difficult," she said.

 "But it seems illogical and counter-intuitive to the Irish narrative, which is one of emigrating for a while and then coming home."

+Oxford University was one of several UK institutions whose student unions offered to help subsidise travel.

-Under the current system, people are not routinely removed from Ireland's electoral register, so polling cards are often sent to the family homes of emigrants who are no longer eligible to vote.
+Under the current system, people are not routinely removed from Ireland's electoral register, so polling cards were being sent to the family homes of emigrants who were no longer eligible.

-If the result is as close as some predict, many believe questions over voter eligibility may spark complaints on both sides.
+It was feared that if the result was close, people may have complained about the #HomeToVote movement and whether everyone was actually legal to vote.